Adarshsharmaglbitm/OTP-Based-Fraud-Detection/README.md

 # OTP-Based-Fraud-Prevention
-OTP-based fraud detection systems are designed to prevent unauthorized access and fraudulent activities by ensuring that the one-time password (OTP) mechanism is not compromised.
+OTP-based fraud prevention systems are designed to prevent unauthorized access and fraudulent activities by ensuring that the one-time password (OTP) mechanism is not compromised.
 Below is an outline of how such a system can be developed and the key components involved

 # Problem
 How to keep businesses safe and secure with next-gen fraud & risk management